 I am 30 years old.
 I am planning to get married to a girl who is known to me.
-We have very good understanding.
-But, we have the same blood group that is O positive.
-Since blood group is a factor for having babies, do you think having same positive blood group could create problems for future generation?
+We have a very good understanding.
+But, we have the same blood group that is O-positive.
+Since the blood group is a factor in having babies, do you think having the same positive blood group could create problems for future generations?
 My father is very concerned about this.
-He talked with several doctors and they ensured that it could create problem.
+He talked with several doctors and they ensured that it could create problems.
 And they do not want me to marry this girl.
-I talked with another doctor, she replied me like it is not a big problem.
+I spoke with another doctor and she replied that it is not a big problem.

-I am in great trouble right now, how could I give clear explanation to my father about this issue.
-My father told me he knows two couples of same positive blood group who has been married for 10 years without having baby.
+I am in great trouble right now, how could I give a clear explanation to my father about this issue?
+My father told me he knows couples of the same positive blood group who have been married for 10 years without having a baby.
 And doctors could not find any problems for both men and women.
 But their blood immune system did not match to have a baby.

 I have these questions:

-One thing to clarify to clarify is that we are two brothers and two sisters and all the six members of my family have same blood group O positive.
-My elder sister got baby after 8 years and her husband is B positive.
-And my younger sister, she always gets sick since her antibody of her blood cell might not strong enough to fight disease.
+One thing to clarify is that we are two brothers and two sisters and all the six members of my family have the same blood group O positive.
+My elder sister got a baby after eight years and her husband is B positive.
+And my younger sister always gets sick since the antibody of her blood cell might not be strong enough to fight disease.

-My father explained, due to my parents have same blood group; my sisters might got those above explained problems.
+My father explained, due to my parents having the same blood group; my sisters might get those above-explained problems.
 I will explain my family based on your explanation.

 Thank you in advance.